maciejskorski/software_engineering/docs/docker_examples.md

 RUN apt-get update \
     && apt-get install -y graphviz
 ```
-where `plantuml` is a shell wrapper that calls the java module on input files (add it to your repo)
+where `plantuml` is a shell wrapper that calls the java module on input files (add it on the top of your repo)
 ```shell
 #!/bin/sh -e
 java -jar /usr/local/bin/plantuml.jar "$@"